mkhitaryan11/API_Test_Automation/GITHUB_ACTIONS.md

 ### Tests fail on GitHub but pass locally?
 - Check if API endpoint is accessible from GitHub servers
 - Add any required credentials as GitHub Secrets
+- Review the test-logs artifact for detailed error messages

 ### Workflow not triggering?
 - Make sure you pushed to `main`, `master`, or `develop` branch